 I pursue this question of mutual dependence by study of two philosophical traditions: East Asian philosophy, and phenomenology.

 My work is thus historical in character.
 But three features distinguish the sort of work I do.
-First, my historical work is increasingly shaped by methodological questions about non-western philosophy (see book in progress).
+First, my historical work is increasingly shaped by methodological questions about non-western philosophy.
 Second, analytic philosophy's history and its ongoing inheritance of Aristotle, Kant, and Hegel via Wittgenstein informs my ways of navigating phenomenology and East Asian philosophy.
 Third, I believe that a philosopher, at their best, illuminates how thinking and knowledge-creation happen in art, science, and everyday life.
 My work therefore strives to be sensitive and attuned to how the arts and humanities, the cognitive and social sciences, and the many global lineages of thinking philosophically conceptualize the issues I investigate.